scipy-conference/scipy_proceedings/papers/adi_sdg/adi_scipycon_pynotebook.rst

 External noise sources and spurious tones above Fs/2 will fold back (alias) into the DC-Fs/2 region - and a converter may be sensitive to noise far beyond Fs/2 - the AD872A mentioned above has a sample rate of 10Msps, but an input bandwidth of 35MHz.
 While performance may not be the best at such high frequencies, this converter will happily digitize 7 Nyquist zones of noise and fold them back on top of your signal.
 This illustrates the importance of antialias filters for wideband ADCs.
 But converters for precision applications, which are typically sigma-delta (like the AD7124-8) or oversampling SAR architectures, in which the input bandwidth is limited by design.

-It is often useful to think of the “equivalent noise bandwidth” (ENBW) of a filter, including an ADC’s built-in filter.
-The ENBW is the bandwidth of a flat passband “brick wall” filter that lets through the same amount of noise as the non-flat filter.
+It is often useful to think of the "equivalent noise bandwidth" (ENBW) of a filter, including an ADC’s built-in filter.
+The ENBW is the bandwidth of a flat passband "brick wall" filter that lets through the same amount of noise as the non-flat filter.
 A common example is the ENBW of a first-order R-C filter, which is:

 .. math::
     ENBW = fc*\pi/2

 where:

 fc is the cutoff frequency of the filter.
-If broadband noise, from “DC to daylight”, is applied to the inputs of both a 1KHz, first-order lowpass filter and 1.57kHz brickwall lowpass filter, the total noise power at the outputs will be the same.
+If broadband noise, from "DC to daylight", is applied to the inputs of both a 1KHz, first-order lowpass filter and 1.57kHz brickwall lowpass filter, the total noise power at the outputs will be the same.

 The ENBW Example code block accepts a filter magnitude response, and returns the effective noise bandwidth.
 A single-pole filter’s magnitude response is calculated, and used to verify the ENBW = :math:`fc*pi/2` relationship.